Butte County Car Accident Lawyers

 What If An Uninsured Driver Hit Me In California?

 Although it is required by law, not all drivers have auto insurance.
-If the driver who caused the accident that injured you lacks insurance, you still have options to recover damages.
+If the driver who caused the accident that injured you lacks insurance, you still have options to pursue damages.
 If you have uninsured motorist (UM) coverage, you can file a claim with your insurance company to cover some or all of your accident-related expenses.

 How Long Will My Personal Injury Claim Take To Resolve?